 The conservation easement will protect identified historical and cultural values on the Property to the extent they are protected by state and federal law.
-The conservation easement includes the purpose of re-establishing a permanent place where cultural practices; traditional Maidu land management; and preservation, enhancement and restoration will be carried out.

 Recommendations for Conservation Easement and Fee Simple Donation

 The Settlement and Stipulation require that the Watershed Lands: (1) be subject to permanent conservation easements restricting development of the Watershed Lands so as to protect and preserve the BPVs, and/or (2) be donated in fee simple to one or more public entities or qualified nonprofit conservation organizations, whose ownership will ensure the protection of these BPVs.